ETAS Tools and Services support Functional Safety of Electronic Systems

 - Hardware reliability: Analysis of failure modes and failure rates

-- Software that is free from critical errors: State-of-the-art approach to software development
+- Software: State-of-the-art approach to software development

 - Disciplined approach to quality management: Analysis, test, and review

-- Ability to demonstrate that all safety goals have been met: Through product and process measures
+- Ability to demonstrate that all safety goals have been met: Through product and process measures as well as documentation

 ISO 26262 as well as other related domain specifications such as ISO 25119 and EN ISO 13849 has been derived from the generic standard IEC 61508 for the functional safety of electronic systems as the binding standard for road vehicles.
 All new E/E systems need to be in conformance with the appropriate safety standard.
 The development processes, methods and tool chains all play a significant role in achieving the standard.
 Therefore development tools for future E/E systems also need to be ISO 26262 compliant.